Table of Contents

 PA Medicaid Eligibility Requirements for 2018

 The asset limit for the PDA waiver is $2,000, although the state of PA allows an extra $6,000 disregard, meaning $8,000 in total is considered exempt (non-countable).
 Resources more than this amount must be spent down or re-allocated into exempt assets.
 In the situation previously described, where one spouse of a married couple is applying, resources greater than $8,000 are permitted.
-Half of the total countable net worth of the couple can be exempted, up to a maximum of $120,900.
+Half of the total countable net worth of the couple can be exempted, up to a maximum of $123,600.
 This is referred to as the Community Spouse Resource Allowance.
-Also important to note, several other assets are considered exempt, including a single vehicle, personal belongings, and one’s primary home, given the applicant or spouse lives in the home or the applicant intends to return to the home, and it is valued under $560,000.
-Note some 2018 Medicaid eligibility criteria have not yet been released.
-This page will be updated as the data becomes available.
+Also, important to note, several other assets are considered exempt, including a single vehicle, personal belongings, and one’s primary home, given the applicant or spouse lives in the home or the applicant intends to return to the home, and it is valued under $572,000.

 Applicants Who Exceed These Limits